 - Work hard to exceed our academic standards.

-Design students should plan to meet with Zac Shields, the professional advisor for Design students, or a faculty advisor at least once per semester to discuss the current semester and plan for the next!
+Design students should plan to meet with our academic advisor or a faculty advisor at least once per semester to discuss the current semester and plan for the next!